sinclairzx81/appex/readme.md

 <a name="overview" />
 ## overview

-Appex is a nodejs web service framework built on top of the TypeScript programming language.
-Appex enables nodejs developers to expose typescript functions as http endpoints as well as generate meaningful service meta data for clients to consume.
+appex is a nodejs web service framework built on top of the TypeScript programming language. appex enables nodejs developers to expose typescript functions as http endpoints as well as generate meaningful service meta data for clients to consume.

-Appex also provides a dynamic compilation environment for typescript to aid in development.
-Appex will effeciently manage compilation in the background without the need to restart the web server, or use additional modules.
+appex also provides a dynamic compilation environment for typescript to aid in development. appex will effeciently manage compilation in the background without the need to restart the web server, or use additional modules.

-Appex is designed to operate as both a standalone web service solution or compliment an existing application written in frameworks such as express / connect.
+appex is designed to operate as both a standalone web service solution or compliment an existing application written in frameworks such as express / connect.

 <a name="getting_started" />
 ## getting started

-The following sections outline getting up and running with Appex.
+The following sections outline getting up and running with appex.

 <a name="runtime" />
-### the Appex runtime
+### the appex runtime

-The Appex runtime is compilation engine that handles compiling typescript code, mapping routes and function invocation.
-Appex provides a utility method for setting up the runtime, as described below.
+The appex runtime is compilation engine that handles compiling typescript code, mapping routes and function invocation. appex provides a utility method for setting up the runtime, as described below.

 ```javascript
 var http    = require('http');